 We also introduce an acceleration-controlled tractor-trailer system with second-order dynamics (see Fig.~\ref{fig:acc_tt}).
 We augment the state with velocity and steering angle, yielding $\vx_{\textup{acc-tt}} = [p^{x}, p^{y}, \theta^{1}, \theta^{2}, v, \delta]^{\top}$.
 The control inputs are now the longitudinal acceleration and the steering rate, $\vu_{\textup{acc-tt}} = [a, \omega]^{\top}$.
 The dynamics is described by \eqref{eq:kinematic_bicycle_position}-\eqref{eq:kinematic_tt}, and the following:

 In all three models, the \emph{control inputs are \textbf{bounded}} ($\ControlSpace \neq \RealSpace^{2}$).

 Trajectory planning and control for tractor-trailer systems are challenging, particularly during backward maneuvers, due to their highly nonlinear and unstable dynamics.
-An additional safety constraint on the hitch angle is also required to prevent jackknifing, i.e., $|\theta^{1}-\theta^{2}| < \theta_{\textup{max}}$.
+An additional safety constraint on the hitch angle is also required to prevent jackknifing, i.e., $|\theta^{1}-\theta^{2}| \leq \theta_{\textup{max}}$.
 Furthermore, the vehicle's body is composed of two disjoint geometries, the tractor $\calR_{\textup{tr}}(\vx) \subset \RealSpace^{2}$ and the trailer $\calR_{\textup{tl}}(\vx) \subset \RealSpace^{2}$ at $\vx$, which makes the collision-free state space non-convex.
 This non-convexity makes safety enforcement via state projection computationally expensive.

 For our shielded rollout algorithm, we design intuitive backup policies.
-For the kinematic bicycle and tractor-trailer, where velocity is a control input, both $\pi_{\textup{inv}}$ and $\pi_{\textup{rec}}$ simply applies a zero velocity, $v=0$, to stop the system.
+For the kinematic bicycle and tractor-trailer models, where velocity is a control input, both $\pi_{\textup{inv}}$ and $\pi_{\textup{rec}}$ simply apply zero velocity, $v=0$, to stop the system.
 For the acceleration-controlled tractor-trailer, $\pi_{\textup{rec}}$ applies maximum acceleration $a_{\textup{max}}$ or deceleration $-a_{\textup{max}}$ to drive the velocity $v$ to zero.
 Once $v=0$ is achieved, $\pi_{\textup{inv}}$ applies $a=0$ to maintain a stationary state.
-Further examples of backup controller design for other dynamical systems can be found in \cite{bastani_safe_2021-1, agrawal_gatekeeper_2024}
+Further examples of backup-controller design for other dynamical systems can be found in~\cite{bastani_safe_2021-1, agrawal_gatekeeper_2024}.